 Boot Windows 10 into Safe Mode

 Since you are getting the Blue Screen, you won’t be able to log into Windows normally.
-So, you need to first boot into Safe Mode then perform the below workarounds.
+So, you need to first boot into Safe Mode and then perform the below workarounds.
 Only a handful of Windows 10 programs and services run on this mode preventing any kind of conflicts from third-party apps.

 Here are the essential steps to enter Safe Mode –